 I still cannot think of this story without grief and anger.
 No wonder the Apostle Paul was so vehement in his attack on legalism and so vigorous in his defense of the Gospel of grace!
 And we all know that this story, although extreme, represents all of the kinds of death that living by the law always brings, even when advocated by sincere people.
 “The written law kills…”

 Supposedly, Christian fundamentalists and conservative evangelicals are people who have been saved by grace through faith in Jesus Christ.
-Unfortunately, in the moments immediately after their salvation from the condemnation of the Old Testament law, their two-bit preachers turn right around and re-enslave them to a vicious and demeaning program of personal bondage to every jot and tittle of the Old Testament law (except for the ritual law) in their daily lives.
-If that alone were not outrageous enough, these preachers then convert the verses of the New Testament into yet another set of Biblical laws to be followed.
-Consequently, a person who has just been set free to live under grace and to have a rich and abundant life of joy, love, and service to God and her fellow men, as Jesus always intended, is instead compelled to mount a hopeless gerbil treadmill of learning Biblical law, comparing one’s self to it daily, measuring progress or failure, and listening without ceasing to the incessant, joy-ripping, love-destroying accusations hurled at them day and night by the laws in the Bible.
-The preaching in church every Sunday morning and Wednesday night then becomes just two more vehicles for bombarding people with a never-ending wave of accusations, negativism, and messages about their personal worthlessness and how they fail to measure up.
-Church becomes a place where the soul dies inside you while your body still lives.
+Unfortunately, in the moments immediately after their wonderful salvation and permanent release from the condemnation of the Old Testament law, their two-bit preachers turn right around and re-enslave them to a vicious and demeaning program of personal bondage to every jot and tittle of the Old Testament law (except for the ritual law) in their daily lives.
+If that alone were not outrageous enough, these preachers then convert the verses of the New Testament into yet another set of laws to be followed.
+Consequently, a person who has just been set free from Biblical law to live under grace and to have a rich and abundant life of joy, love, and service to God and their fellow man, as Jesus always intended, is instead compelled to mount a hopeless gerbil treadmill of learning Biblical law, comparing one’s self to it daily, measuring progress or failure, and listening without ceasing to the incessant, joy-ripping, love-destroying accusations hurled at them day and night by the laws in the Bible.
+The preaching in church every Sunday morning, Sunday night, and Wednesday night then becomes just three more vehicles for bombarding people with a never-ending wave of accusations, negativism, and messages about their personal worthlessness and how they fail to measure up.
+Church becomes a place where the soul dies inside while the body still lives.
 The Written Law Kills.

 Please read the following magazine article about two Christian fundamentalist children who became members of The Walking Dead in their own church and household—and what they did to escape from Christian fundamentalism and the dark side of Biblical law.
 This is a great story—long—but great and very revealing: